When at the age of sixteen, I joined a merry band.

 “Before we reach the station, we’ll surely have to fight.”

-The second oldest state-level law enforcement agency in the United States, the Texas Rangers got its start in 1823 only two years after white settlement in Texas formally began.
+The second oldest state-level law enforcement agency in the United States, the Texas Rangers, started in 1823, only two years after white settlement in Texas formally began.
 Following the Mexican War of Independence, some 600 to 700 families moved to Texas; however, it had no regular army to protect its new citizens.
 New Empresario Stephen F. Austin soon began to organize experienced frontiersmen as “rangers” in informal groups to protect the settlers against Indian attacks and other criminal elements.

-It was not until October 17, 1835, that Texas formally constituted the force that has since been known as the Texas Rangers, and on November 24, 1835, Robert McAlpin Williamson was chosen to be the first Ranger Major.
+It was not until October 17, 1835, that Texas formally constituted the force that has since been known as the Texas Rangers.
+On November 24, 1835, Robert McAlpin Williamson was chosen as the first Ranger Major.

 Beginning with a complement of 56 men in three companies, the Rangers grew quickly as their numbers increased to more than 300 by 1837.
 Though officially sanctioned and their numbers increased, the Rangers served sparingly in their first few years.

 During Texas’ fight for independence from Mexico, the Rangers sometimes served as scouts and couriers.
 Other menial tasks were also assigned to them, such as retrieving cattle, escorting refugees, and destroying supplies and equipment left behind by the Mexicans.

 Once independence was gained and the land became the Republic of Texas, the lawmen continued to see very little duty under President Sam Houston.
-However, when Mirabeau B. Lamar became President in 1838, he rejected Houston’s frontier policies of friendship with the Indians and engaged the Rangers in war against the tribes.
+However, when Mirabeau B. Lamar became President in 1838, he rejected Houston’s frontier policies of friendship with the Indians and engaged the Rangers in a war against the tribes.
 The Texas Congress allowed him to recruit eight companies of mounted volunteers and maintain a company of 56 Rangers.
-A month later, he then provided for five similar companies in Central and South Texas.
+He provided for five similar companies in Central and South Texas a month later.